wandb/wandb/CONTRIBUTING.md

 Note: to switch the default python version, edit the `.python-version` file in the repository root.

-You would also likely want to setup pyenv-virtualenv to manage multiple environement.
-For more details see: [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv?tab=readme-ov-file#pyenv-virtualenv)

 ### Mac with the Apple M1 chip